Ranjan-Das-cloud/dsa-visualization-using-react/README.md

 # Data Structure Algoritms Visualization using React JavaScript

 The human brain can easily process visuals instead of long codes to understand the algorithms.
-In this article, a program that program visualizes the Merge sort Algorithm has been implemented.
+In this Project, searching and sorting algorithms that visualizes the Linear Search, Binary Search, Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Heap Sort and Quick Sort Algorithm has been implemented.

 # Getting Started with Create React App